-(28GW4) was installed in 1986 upgradient of the filled areas and the recreational pond.
-Table 28-1 presents the analytical data from the July 1984, December 1986 and March 1987 sampling efforts.
+1984, December 1986 and March 1987 sampling efforts.
 Only those parameters that were detected above the method detection limits are reported in the table.
-The groundwater samples were analyzed for the following analytes: o Metals B
+The groundwater samples were analyzed for the following analytes: o Metals B j

-- o Hexavalent chromium (Cr+6)
+- o Hexavalent chromium (Cr^{+6})

 - o Organochlorine pesticides (OCP)

-- o Polychlorinated Biphenols (PCB)
+- o Polychlorinated Biphenyls (PCB)

 - o Oil and Grease (O&G)